Input Form Widget

 2.1.2 'Data From' for Blueprint Dashboards

-From the option 'Data From' on the right menu, add the Blueprint device and input the name of the variable that contains the information.
+From the option 'Data From' on the right menu, select the source of the data, which can be either a Device or an Entity.
+Add the Blueprint device or Blueprint Entity and input the name of the variable or field that contains the information.

 3. Buttons